Applying for Assistance

 Filing your FAFSA

-You may file your FAFSA via the internet (working off of the FAFSA on the Web Worksheet) or by mailing the paper FAFSA to the processor using the envelope provided in the FAFSA application packet.
+You may file your FAFSA via the internet (working off of the FAFSA on the Web Worksheet).
 One FAFSA should be submitted per student so only select one method of filing.

 The preferred filing method is via the internet at the Federal Student Aid FAFSA site.
 Before you begin the FAFSA on the Web, apply for a Federal Student Aid (FSA) ID in order to electronically sign your FAFSA.
 One parent (see Section 3 of the Web Worksheet for clarification of "parent") and the student must apply for an FSA ID.
 Once IDs have been received, you can file your FAFSA entirely online.
 Should you opt to file on the web but do not have IDs, you will need to print the "Signature Page" from the FAFSA site, sign (both the student and one parent), and mail to the federal processor.